 Ms. Kartha implies that my articles are motivated by racial animus with this sentence: “… I would be remiss if I failed to note that the current board is the most racially diverse board in this town’s history and that the board’s presidents whose actions and integrity Mr. Gavin repeatedly questions are women of color.”

 This implication is patently false.
 I have worked for racial justice for more than 50 years.
 Among other things, I served on the District 65 Long Range Planning Committee in 1990-1992 and drafted the goal to close the achievement gap within 10 years which was unanimously adopted, and I helped shape the proposed strategies to do so.
-I have published many articles and editorials published in the RoundTable urging the School Boards to adopt high expectations for Black and Latinx students and to implement initiatives to close the achievement and opportunity gaps by raising up achievement of Black and Latinx students.
+In the last 20 years, I have written many articles and editorials published in the RoundTable urging the School Boards to adopt high expectations for Black and Latinx students and to implement initiatives to close the achievement and opportunity gaps by raising up achievement of Black and Latinx students.
+I wrote many articles about the closing of Foster School and wrote a lengthy editorial published in the RoundTable supporting the referendum to build a new school in the Fifth Ward.

 Unfortunately, the data show that lower percentages of students met college readiness benchmarks in reading and math in 2019 than in 2012.
 And a recent joint study conducted by Districts 65 and 202 shows that only 41% of Black students and 45% of Latinx students are meeting proficiency standards in reading when they enter ETHS.